-Strongly recommended: 12.800 Rotating Stratified Fluids and 12.808 Introduction to Observational Physical Oceanography.
+Strongly recommended: 12.800 Fluid Dynamics of the Atmosphere at Ocean and 12.808 Introduction to Observational Physical Oceanography.
 More detailed information can be found in each discipline handbook: http://mit.whoi.edu/handbooks.

 At least three Joint Program or SAW students must be registered for credit for a course to go forward.
 Rare exceptions to this rule, e.g., for a course that is a degree requirement, are subject to approval by the Dean.